Frank-auckland/arch-install/README.md

 use ```xrandr``` check screen info and change it in ~/.config/polybar/config and also change polybar config in ~/.xinitrc

 ## Install sogou
-sogou is a Chinese input.
+Sogou is a Chinese input.
 ```yay adobe-source-han-sans-cn-fonts```
 ```yay fcitx```
 ```yay fcitx-configtool```
 ```yay fcitx-sogoupinyin```
-install can select qtwebkit-bin to reduce install time, but must install the following package at first.
+Install can select qtwebkit-bin to reduce install time, but must install the following package at first.
 ```fcitx-configtool```
 ```fcitx-gtk2```
 ```fcitx-gtk3```
 ```fcitx-libpinyin```
 ```fcitx-qt4```
 ```fcitx-qt5```
-use fcitx-configtool to add chinese (chick off "only show current language" )
+Use fcitx-configtool to add chinese (chick off "only show current language" )